henriquebf/grunt-language-task/README.md

 ## Tests

-It will run JSHint and Nodeunit tests
+It will run JSHint and Unit tests

     grunt